ROI | Restore the ozarks initiative

 Watershed and our partners seek land and water health for future generations using a three-part approach –

-2. Restoring the land adds value – forestry, farming, hunting, solar, and more.
+- Restore the land adding value – forestry, farming, hunting, solar, and more.

-3. Protecting ensures long-term health & community support, including local ownership for employees.
-Ranching Farming Solar Forestry Hunting/ Recreation Carbon Farming
+- Protect it to ensure long-term health & community support, including local ownership for employees.
+Ranching, Farming, Solar Forestry Hunting/ Recreation Carbon Farming